 Oyster shells contain high levels of calcium carbonate and other macro-nutrients.
-The levels of these will depend on the different type of oyster.
-Also other forms of crustacean shells can be used for similar benefits.
-So feel free to experiment if you had some crab shells left over from a meal.
+The levels of these will depend on the different types of oysters.
+Also, other forms of crustacean shells can be used for similar benefits.
+So feel free to experiment if you had some crab shells leftover from a meal.

-Adding crushed oyster shells to garden soil adds a way to have a long release of these nutrients that you plants can use.
+Adding crushed oyster shells to garden soil adds a way to have a long release of these nutrients that your plants can use.

 When To Add Oyster Shells to Your Garden

 The best time of year to add oyster shells is either in late spring or early summer.

 Adding them to your garden directly will give you extra benefits like pest control and better soil pH regulation.

 You can add crushed oyster shells over your garden soil.
 Some people like to do thick layers when applying them to the garden this way.

 Just be careful when applying them in layers, as oyster shells can be very sharp and you don’t want someone walking on them barefoot.

 Yes, you can add oyster shells to your compost tumbler or compost pile.